Get ready to chow down at the Fort Worth Food + Wine Festival 2026

 Table of Contents

 What’s better than a weekend full of good food, drinks, and company?
 A festival that includes all three.
-The Fort Worth Food + Wine Festival (FWFWF) returns to the Heart of the Ranch at Clearfork for four delicious days and nights from Thursday, April 3 to Sunday, April 6.
-As of Wednesday, Feb.
-4, tickets are available to purchase, but act fast because early admission may sell out soon.
+The Fort Worth Food + Wine Festival (FWFWF) returns to the Heart of the Ranch at Clearfork for four delicious days and nights from Thursday, April 9 to Sunday, April 12.
+Tickets are available to purchase, but act fast because early admission will most likely sell out.

 FTW-Fort Worth Food and Wine fest